Going meat free for one week creates an opportunity for you to think about how much meat you eat and the impact eating too much meat may have.

-- Check out the delicious meat free recipes provided by our favourite chefs and foodies.
+- Get some inspiration by checking out the delicious meat free recipes provided by our favourite chefs and foodies.

-- Head to our helpful resources pages - Easy peasy fundraising tips, health and wellbeing ideas for your workplace and free downloadable posters, social media images and other resources.
+- Visit easy peasy fundraising tips, health and wellbeing ideas for your workplace and free downloadable posters, social media images and other resources.

-- Sponsor them and/or offer to cook a meat free meal during the week.
+- Encourage some meat loving friends to sign up for the challenge and sponsor them and/or offer to cook a meat free meal during the week.

-- Host a dinner party during Meat Free Week and ask guests to make a donation in support of the campaign.
+- Host a dinner party during Meat Free Week and ask guests to bring along a vegetarian/vegan plate and make a donation in support of the campaign.

-- Organise a night out at a vegetarian or vegan restaurant or cafe.
+- Organise a night out at a vegetarian/vegan restaurant or cafe.
 Ask everyone to chip in a bit extra and donate the contribution to the campaign.

 - If you're short on time, then one of the simplest ways to get involved is to make a donation.

-- LET EVERYONE KNOW: spread the word that you are taking part in Meat Free Week with family and friends whether that be face-to-face, via email, online or over the phone, chat to your work colleagues, get something included in your club/group newsletter, encourage as many people as possible to take the challenge with you.
+- Let eveyone know: spread the word that you are taking part in Meat Free Week with family and friends whether that be face-to-face, via email, online or over the phone, chat to your work colleagues, get something included in your club/group newsletter, encourage as many people as possible to take the challenge with you.